michaelschiltz/bit-by-bit/README.md

 Exploring the disruptive impact of the latter on the production of scientific knowledge is the mainstay of this course and project.
 The approach is ‘hands-on’: through the concrete manipulation of a wide range of (scholarly) tools, students will gradually be made aware of how conceptual domains and knowledge categories are shifting and emerging, and what types of attention will be indispensible when doing research in the aftermath (and mirror) of the ‘Gutenberg Galaxy’....

 This course will take students on a digital journey which includes the management of bibliographic sources, alternative methods of writing and publication, tools for integrating writing and data analysis, etcetera.
-We also look into contemporary debates on preservation, data visualization, the relevance of acedemic debate in modern society, and what else.
+We also look into contemporary debates on preservation, data visualization, the relevance of academic debate in modern society, and what else.
 Get ready!

 ## Sessions